Title: Cows & Cell Phones

 She put both hands at her waist, "See, this is exactly why I want to leave!
 It's gotten to the point that when we disagree you immediately yell at me, like I've done something horribly wrong to use logical deduction."

 "You were going to leave because of that?"
-He smiled and
+He smiled and she gave him her most 'mad' look, only making his smile grow wider.

 "Yes.
 I'm getting sick and tired of you ignoring my theories because they're based on science and logic instead of fantasy and the supernatural."